meenums26/Daily-Focus/README.md

 # daily-focus
-Just clone the appkication and use npm install
+Just clone the application and use npm install.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts